ghprud/consultingprojatinsight/README.md

-# consultingprojatinsight

-Technologies/Programming Languages used:
+# Technologies/Programming Languages used:
     1. Python
     2. Spark
     3. Google Cloud Platform

-Project setup:
+# Project setup:
     1. Set up a cluster
         a.
 The cluster can be set up through the DataProc console on GCP (The cluster that runs the pyspark jobs on GCP are a four node cluster: one master and three worker nodes)